 (SACRAMENTO, CA) – California State University, Sacramento is adding a new Welcome Center building at the main entry to campus.
 The two-story, 18,000 square foot structure is for recent and prospective students, and will be the meeting place for campus tours.
 It will also house the University Transportation and Parking Services (UTAPS) offices, which are currently in Folsom Hall, off the main campus.
-Construction on the Welcome Center/UTAPS Building is expected to begin in late-spring 2018 and last approximately 12 months.
-Dreyfuss + Blackford Architecture (D+B) is the architect, and Clark Pacific is the design-build contractor hired to complete the construction on the project, adjacent to new Parking Structure V.
+Construction on the Welcome Center/UTAPS Building started in January 2019, and is expected to be complete in approximately 12 months, during first quarter of 2020.
+Dreyfuss + Blackford Architecture (D+B) is the architect, and Clark Pacific is the design-build contractor hired to complete the construction on the project, adjacent to new Parking Structure 5.

 Kristopher Barkley, AIA, design director at Dreyfuss + Blackford Architecture (D+B) and the project’s designer, said, “The Welcome Center/UTAPS Building is close to the University Arboretum, and was designed so the landscape folds around the building and envelops it, to help blend in with its surroundings.”
 The building includes a large assembly space with media briefing area, offices, public counter, conference rooms and other support spaces.

 The Welcome Center/UTAPS Building’s form and utilization of sloped roofs allows for a generous overhang area for outdoor gatherings and provides an efficient means of rainwater drainage through use of rain chains.
 It also reduces the feeling of mass in respect to pedestrian scale, and creates an inviting atmosphere for campus visitors.
 The proximity of mature trees further enhances this effect.
 Stained and sealed wood panels and slats are integrated into the façade and overhang structure – a nod to the campus’ trellis motif.